blackviper30091980-stack/Web-Testing-using-Chrome-DevTools/FLOW_TESTING/README.md

 - add Sauce Lab Backpack to the cart

-Expected: Product is added to the shopping cart and cart indicator is updated
+Expected: Product is added to the shopping cart and cart indicator is updated.

+5.Shopping Cart

+- open the shopping cart

+Expected: The selected product is displayed in the cart with the correct information.

+6. Checkout

+- Proceed to checkout and enter valid customer information

+Expected: Checkout information is accepted and the user proceeds to the checkout overview page.

+7. Order Overview

+- review the order overview

+Expected: The selected product,quantity,price and total amount are displayed correctly.

+8.Complete Order

+- click Finish

+Expected: The order is successfully completed and the confirmation page is displayed.